jimoneill/fix-layer-position/README.md

 In other words:
 1. Configure your target X,Y position, one time after install.
 Set it to `0,0` or `-50,10` or whatever position you always need.
-2. Next time you need to move a layer to that position, just hit the keyboard shortcut and it's done.
+2. Any future time you need to move a layer to that position, just hit the keyboard shortcut and it's done.

 ## Why?